 - The Open API for businesses and publishers who just need access to print-on-demand and fulfillment

-- The Lulu Direct app for Shopify® for authors and small businesses who need an ecommerce platform but have the means to market and sell on their own
+- The Lulu Direct integration for Shopify and WooCommerce for creators and small businesses who need an ecommerce platform but have the means to market and sell on their own

 APIs make it Possible

-Offering four distinct ways to access print-on-demand and related services is only possible thanks to our API.
+Offering three distinct ways to access print-on-demand and related services is only possible thanks to our API.
 The level of communication our software can achieve is unprecedented.
 The goal is to leverage the versatility to provide more and better options for our users—from authors to publishers to businesses.

 What’s most exciting about all of this is that our current platform and options are simply a beginning.
 With Lulu’s print-on-demand services available through an Open API, you can take that printing option and mold it to your needs!
 And so can we!

 In fact, that’s one of the major drivers for Lulu in the coming years.
 We’ll be taking our print-on-demand API and building out new ways to access and integrate it.